mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Some common pieces of advice:

-* If your parser uses a monad stack instead of the plain `Parsec` monad (recall that it is the `ParsecT` monad transformer over `Identity`, which is quite lightweight), make sure you use at least version 0.5 of the `transformers` library and at least version 7.0 of `megaparsec`.
-Both libraries have critical performance improvements in these versions, so you can get better performance for free.

-* The `Parsec` monad will always be faster than `ParsecT`-based monad transformers.
-Avoid using `StateT`, `WriterT`, and other monad transformers unless absolutely necessary.
+* Prefer the plain `Parsec` monad (recall that it is the `ParsecT` monad transformer over `Identity`, which is quite lightweight).
+The `Parsec` monad will always be faster than `ParsecT`-based monad transformers, so avoid using `StateT`, `WriterT`, and other monad transformers unless absolutely necessary.
 The more you add to the monadic stack, the slower your parser will be.

 * Backtracking is an expensive operation.
 Avoid building long chains of alternatives where every alternative can go deep into the input before